ElectronSculptor/ElectronSculptor/README.md

 <p align="center">
   Passionate about Hardware, IC design, and developing innovative projects.
   It all started in 2019 when I repaired a GTX 960.
-From that day on, I've been completely passionate about Hardware, and hope to become an **Analog Designer** in the future.
+From that day on, I've been completely passionate about Hardware, and hope to become an Analog IC Designer in the future.

 <p align="center">
   <a href="https://www.linkedin.com/in/gevorg-ishkhanyan/">